DayneLalmond/cookie-coder/README.md

 * AS A full stack web developer in need of code snippets storage
 * I WANT a simple app that retains my useful snippets
 * So THAT I can complete my projects effectively
-* Given the need for coding efficiently
+* Given the need for coding efficiency

 [Back to Top](#CookieCoder)